bartonlab/bartonlab.github.io/docs/research.md

 #### Innate immunity

 The innate immune system is our first line of defense against invading pathogens, and it also helps to fight cancer and coordinate adaptive immunity.
 Some innate immune cells use a diverse array of germline-encoded receptors to discriminate between healthy cells ("self") and those which are foreign or infected ("nonself").
-How do innate immune cells, whose receptors are fixed and immutable, manage to protect us from a broad range of continually-evolving pathogens?
-More broadly, what fundamental principles underlie this mode of pathogen recognition?
+How do innate immune cells, whose receptors are fixed and immutable, provide protection against a broad range of continually-evolving pathogens?
+More broadly, what principles underlie pathogen recognition in the innate immune system?

 **Key papers**